anaef/lua-linear/doc/Program.md

 On input, each column of matrix `B` represents the right-hand sides of a system.
 On output, the solutions $X$ are stored in matrix `B`.

-The function replaces the values of matrix `A` by a factorization.
+The function replaces the elements of matrix `A` with a factorization.
 It returns `true` if the solutions have been computed, and `false` if the solutions could not be computed due to a zero value in a factor.